 - Information contained in an electronic database – $70.00 will be charged for a copy of an electronic database if requested for a noncommercial use.
 If a database is requested for a commercial use, additional fees may be charged pursuant to A.R.S. § 39-121.03(A).
 The standard fee for a copy of a database for commercial use is $570.00.

 Once public records have been identified and gathered, the requestor will be notified of the total amount due.
 Payment is required before any records will be provided.
-Only exact cash, checks, or money orders, payable to “Industrial Commission of Arizona” will be accepted.
-Payment must be hand-delivered or sent to the address above.
-The Commission does not accept credit card payments for public records fees.
+In addition to credit card payment through the ICA Payment Portal, exact cash, checks, or money orders (payable to the "Industrial Commission of Arizona") will be accepted.
+Payment by cash, check, or money order must be hand-delivered or sent to the address above.

 In some cases, records may be required to undergo legal review prior to release to the public.
 Records or parts of records may not be subject to public disclosure, including attorney-client privileged information, attorney work product, information protected by privacy interests, trade secrets, executive session minutes, other information deemed confidential by law, or information where release would be detrimental to the best interests of the government.
 The Commission will notify you if a requested record or part of a record is restricted by law.
 Records that are not subject to disclosure will be withheld.
 Records that are subject to disclosure, but which contain information that is private or confidential, will require redaction, meaning that the non-releasable portions of the document will be removed or otherwise obscured so that it cannot be read.